 For a scenic basecamp canoe route with a taste of Algonquin Park’s more challenging portage trails, try this 3-day “lollipop loop” from Smoke Lake.
 Paddlers travel south through Ragged Lake before tackling the Devil’s Staircase, a very steep 590-meter portage that climbs to Big Porcupine Lake and a smattering of secluded campsites.
 Basecamp here for two nights, and on your second day pack a picnic lunch and make a loop through Little Coon, McGarvey and Bonnechere lakes.
 There’s plenty of beautiful scenery and several more shoulder-burning portages—but at least you’ll be travelling light.

 Access for this 3-day canoe route is at Algonquin Park’s Smoke Lake Access Point (#6).
-Rent canoes and equipment from The Portage Store across Highway 60 at Canoe Lake.
+Rent canoes and equipment from Algonquin Outfitters across Highway 60 at Canoe Lake.

 Rock Lake to Lake Louisa | 3 days

 This 3-day loop makes for an action-packed weekend itinerary, although solitude-seekers should plan to visit this popular area during mid-week or in the fall.
 Three lengthy portages make this a challenging route for novice paddlers.
 Rent an ultralight canoe and travel the loop clockwise to save the longest carry for your final day when your food pack is lighter.
 Camp on Welcome or Harry lakes your first night, then snag a gorgeous rock point or island campsite on lovely Lake Louisa for your last night out.
 Wake up refreshed to tackle the 3,000-meter portage back to Rock Lake.